Skip to content

 Avoid Vertical (Under-21) Layouts

 Many states issue vertical licenses to people under 21 and horizontal licenses to those who are 21 and over.
-A vertical card is a visual shorthand that tells a doorman "this person was under 21 when this was issued," and it invites date math that a horizontal card does not.
-Choosing a horizontal layout removes that signal entirely.
+Texas prints its under-21 card vertically with red text, Arizona marks the vertical card "Under 21" beside the photo, and Michigan writes the rule into statute: portrait for under 21, landscape for 21 and over.
+A vertical card is a visual shorthand that tells a doorman the holder was under 21 when it was issued, and it invites date math that a horizontal card does not.
+Always choose the horizontal, 21-and-over layout; it removes that signal entirely.

 This is one of the most common avoidable mistakes.
 For a wider list of the errors that get cards flagged before the scan even happens, see common fake ID mistakes.

 The detail that decides a check is rarely the headline hologram.
-It is the small stuff: font spacing, the exact placement of the REAL ID star, edge quality, and whether the encoded data matches the print.
+It is the small stuff: whether the data is engraved into the card or printed on it, font spacing, the exact placement of the REAL ID star, edge quality, and whether the encoded data matches the print.
 For a breakdown of the physical features that get examined, see realistic fake ID front and back features.

 Population and Blending In

 Higher-population states produce more licenses, so their cards appear more often and read as ordinary almost anywhere.
 A card from a large, mobile state like Texas, California, New York, Florida, or Illinois rarely looks out of place in a nightlife crowd, which is part of why those states are common picks.
-See the state detail in the Texas driver license guide, California penalties, New York laws, Florida detection, and Illinois penalties.
+The strongest position combines both factors: Texas and New York are high-population states that are also current polycarbonate states, so the card is both ubiquitous and made of the right material.
+See the state detail in the Texas driver license guide and the matching Texas ID, plus New York laws and the New York ID, California penalties, Florida detection, and Illinois penalties.

 Destination markets deserve their own thought.
 If a card will mostly be used in Las Vegas or Nashville, the local enforcement style matters more than the state on the card, because both cities run dense, scanner-heavy checks.
 See Nevada fake ID laws and detection and Tennessee fake ID laws and detection.